OctoPrint/OctoPrint/README.md

 allows

 * uploading .gcode files to the server and managing them via the UI
-* selecting a file for printing, getting the usual stats regarding filament length etc
+* selecting a file for printing, getting the usual stats regarding filament length etc (stats can be disabled for faster initial processing)
 * starting, pausing and canceling a print job
 * while connected to the printer, gaining information regarding the current temperature of both head and bed (if available) in a nice shiny javascript-y temperature graph
 * while printing, gaining information regarding the current progress of the print job (height, percentage etc)